 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-The machine combines a high quality burr grinder, semi-automatic espresso brewing and highly controllable automatic milk frothing in a single unit.
+The machine combines a high quality burr grinder, semi-automatic espresso brewing, and highly controllable automatic milk frothing in a single unit.
 A touch screen controls all functions except for grind size adjustment.
-From the screen you select from espresso, Americano, latte, flat white or a cappuccino.
-You can use the default settings or customize those drinks including: grind duration, your espresso—so you can do a single, a double or timed duration extraction—and then what I think is the coolest part, you can set your milk temperature ranging from 110 degrees up to 170.
+From the screen you select from espresso, Americano, latte, flat white or cappuccino.
+You can use the default settings or customize those drinks including: grind duration, your espresso — so you can do a single, a double or timed duration extraction — and then what I think is the coolest part, you can set your milk temperature ranging from 110 degrees up to 170.
 But, even hotter?
 You’ve got eight levels of froth density to choose from.
 At a setting of one you’ll get a superfine micro foam, with a delicate silky smooth mouthfeel and latte art capabilities.
-As you go up to higher settings you get an increasingly airier froth—what you’d use for a classic cappuccino.
+As you go up to higher settings you get an increasingly airier froth — what you’d use for a classic cappuccino.